-A half kilo will more than paint a Solid background on a big sheet of Ply approx 2 m.
-X 1.5
+A half kilo will paint a background on a big sheet of Ply approx 2m.
+X 1.5 m.

-It is comparable use wise to colours in a watercolour paint box.
-Which is what it is ...water colour.
+Like very thick watercolour paint.
 Rare Earth Ochre colours - ground as thick or as thin as you want.

 A half kilo is about two full coffee mugs.

-Day to day painting it will last about 6 months.
+Personal painting it will last me about 6 months.

 Metal Containers will discolour ochre...aluminium will make the white go grey...steel will rust etc..
 Use resealable plastic containers especially if you have glue mixed with it and don't forget to reseal them overnight or it will set hard.